Breast Reduction Surgery

-Breast reduction, also known as reduction mammaplasty, is a procedure to remove excess breast fat, glandular tissue, and skin to achieve a breast size in proportion with your body and to alleviate the discomfort associated with overly large breasts.
+Breast reduction surgery, also known as reduction mammaplasty, is a procedure to remove excess breast fat, glandular tissue, and skin to achieve a breast size in proportion with your body and to alleviate the discomfort associated with overly large breasts.

 If you have overly large breasts, breast reduction surgery can be a tremendously life-enhancing option.
 The procedure will give you far more than just smaller, firmer breasts.
 You will also get immense relief from many physical and emotional discomforts, a new sense of freedom in your exercise and physical activity and the ability to wear a greater variety of clothing styles.

-You may be a good candidate for breast reduction if you have:
+You may be a good candidate for breast reduction surgery if you have:

 - Back, neck and shoulder pain due to the weight of your breasts